Bringing Vintage Aircraft to Life since 2010

 P-51 Mustang rear view photo

-The story of the P-51 began in 1940 when North American Aviation President James J. Kindelberger had approached the British Purchasing Commission to sell North American Aviation's twin engined bomber, the B-25 Mitchell.
+In 1940 North American Aviation President James J. Kindelberger approached the British Purchasing Commission to sell North American Aviation's twin engined bomber, the B-25 Mitchell.
 However, with the Royal Air Force in need for fighter aircraft and the Curtiss P-40 Kittyhawk the only aircraft close to the specification required, but only available in limited numbers, North American Aviation was asked, under licence from Curtiss-Wright, to produce the P-40.
 North American Aviation felt that they could have a better aircraft working quicker than it would take a production line to produce the P-40 to be set up.
 Whilst it was agreed for North American Aviation to supply this new aircraft instead, it was required for a prototype to be ready in 120 days.

-After showing its ability for potential long-range escort duties into Germany, but lacking high-altitude performance, during 1942 the decision was taken to install Rolls-Royce Merlin 61 and 65 engines in four airframes of the Mustang Mk I. Testing showed a much improved performance and North American Aviation were informed of the results and a 1,430-hp US-built Packard Merlin V-1650-3 engine was installed into two P-51s, these would be designated XP-78/XP-51B.
-Tested during September 1942 and achieving a maximum speed of 441 mph and having a better rate of climb than the P-38 Lighting, and confirming the British findings, the United States Army Air Force, impressed with the performance, ordered the Merlin powered Mustang in large numbers.
+After showing its ability for potential long-range escort duties into Germany, but lacking high-altitude performance, during 1942 the decision was taken to install Rolls-Royce Merlin 61 and Rolls-Royce Merlin 65 engines in four airframes of the Mustang Mk I. Testing showed a much improved performance and North American Aviation were informed of the results and a 1,430-hp Packard Merlin V-1650-3 engine was installed into two P-51s, initially designated XP-78 but later XP-51B.
+The XP-51B made its maiden flight on the 30th November 1942, achieving a top speed of 441 mph.
+With its impressive performance backing the tests performed by the British, the United States Army Air Force placed large orders for the Merlin powered P-51.

-The next production version was the P-51D, with a modified rear fuselage, six 0.50-in machine-guns and a bubble canopy as standard, this was to become the most produced version of the P-51.
-Later versions of the P-51D had a small dorsal fin added and racks to accommodate 5-in rocket projectiles.
+The next production version was the P-51D, with a modified rear fuselage and a bubble canopy, and powered by the 1,695-hp Packard Merlin V-1650-7 engine.
+This gave the aircraft a top speed of 437 mph, a range of 1,180 miles and a service ceiling of 41,900 ft.
+Armament consisted of six 0.50-in machine-guns and either 2,000lb bombs or rocket projectiles.
 A change in propeller led to a change in designation to P-51K, and both of these aircraft were designated Mustang Mk IV and Mustang Mk IVA respectively by the Royal Air Force.

-During 1944 as part of experiments into lightweight construction the United States Army Air Force had ordered three XP-51Fs and two XP-51Gs as part of this process.
-A new redesigned airframe was also produced and as a result of an overview of the aircraft a new low drag section of wing replaced the laminar-flow design, the oil cooler was also replaced with a heat exchanger and the cockpit canopy was stretched to reduce drag further.
-With a simpler structure and the removal of equipment no longer deemed necessary and the use of new lightweight materials being used a significant reduction in the aircraft's weight was achieved.
-Both prototypes were powered by different engines with a 1,695-hp Packard Merlin V-1650-7 engine powering the XP-51F and a 1,140-hp Rolls-Royce Merlin 145m engine powering the XP-51G.
-Two P-51J prototypes of a similar design were ordered, however only one was finished and this would be powered by a Allison V-1710-119, 1,720-hp engine.
+During 1944 as part of experiments into lightweight construction, the United States Army Air Force had ordered three XP-51Fs and two XP-51Gs as part of this process.
+A new redesigned airframe was produced and a new low drag section of wing replaced the laminar-flow design and the oil cooler was replaced with a heat exchanger.
+With a simpler structure and the removal of equipment no longer deemed necessary and using new lightweight materials, a significant reduction in the aircraft's weight was achieved.
+The XP-51F, which made its maiden flight on the 14th February 1944, and the XP-51G, which flew for the first time on the 9th August 1944 were followed by two XP-51J prototypes of a similar design, however, only one was finished and this would be powered by a 1,500-hp Allison V-1710-119 engine.

-A grand total of 15,576 P-51s were built by the time production ended, seeing service with China, Netherlands and a few were also supplied to the American Volunteer Group in China.
+The P-51 also saw service with China, the Netherlands and the American Volunteer Group.
 The end of the war didn't see the end of the aircraft, as it remained in service with the United States Air Force, although under a different designation of F-51, until the 27th January 1957 when a F-51D, from the 167th Fighter Bomber Squadron, performed the types last flight with the USAF.
-In fact the last P-51 was retired from the Dominican Air Force in 1984.
+The last P-51 was retired from the Dominican Air Force in 1984.

 Technical Details